Cytus2DB/Cytus-II-DB/README.md

 ## Compile

-Compiling is not the "compiling", it means translating the original files to readable datasheets.
+Compiling is to translate the original files to readable datasheets.

-It can be accomplished easily with tools here.
+Follow the instruction to compile it.

 ### Google Play Version